avivbeeri/irx/docs/cpu.md

 irx has a selection of 8-bit registers.

  * A, B, C, D, G, H - General purpose registers.
 These are paired for certain 16-bit operations.
 The A register is used for accumulator operations.
  * E, External address register
  * SP - Stack Pointer, 8-bit.
  * F - Flags (Zero, Carry, Error)
  * IP - Instruction Pointer, 16-bit

-Flags are arranged like this:
+Flags in the F register are arranged like this:

   7|6|5|4|3|2|1|0
   ---------------
   U|U|B|I|O|N|Z|C